ICHI (ICHI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ICHI Historical Price

-According to the latest data gathered on ICHI live price page, the current price of ICHI is 0.342578USD.
-The circulating supply of ICHI(ICHI) is 9.27M ICHI , giving it a market capitalization of $3.17M.
+According to the latest data gathered on ICHI live price page, the current price of ICHI is 0.351257USD.
+The circulating supply of ICHI(ICHI) is 9.27M ICHI , giving it a market capitalization of $3.26M.

 The ICHI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ICHI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.